aliftype/qahiri/README.md

 The app allows exporting SVG file that can be further modified in any vector graphics application.
 Pressing ![export](app/assets/images/export.svg) button will download the SVG.

-The slider and the input box next to it control the text size.

 The current text with the selected alternates can be saved by pressing the
 ![save](app/assets/images/save.svg) button, and can be loaded again any time in